evdel720/reddit-web-reader/README.md

 todo list
-get my info when have access token in session storage and keep the data in js to enable more features (save, votes, share, hide, report) add tabs to see save/upvoted/downvoted/hidden checkbox to enable nsfw
+get my info when have access token in session storage and keep the data in js to enable more features (save, votes, hide, report) share feature add tabs to see save/upvoted/downvoted/hidden checkbox to enable nsfw